crd150/crd150.github.io/lab5.md

 If you get the question "Do you want to install from sources the package which needs compilation?", type in "no" and press return/enter.

-Next, load the following packages
+Next, load the following packages.

 ```r